General

 Range and Habitat

-Pelagic Cormorant: Breeds from the Bering Sea south to northern Baja California.
-Spends winters south of southern Alaska.
+Pelagic Cormorant: Resident in much of its range.
+Breeds along the Pacific Coast of North America from the western Alaska and the Aleutian archipelago south to extreme southern California.
+Spends winters from southern Alaska south to Baja California.
 Preferred habitats include offshore and inshore waters.

 Breeding and Nesting